pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 >>> s
 {~_1: y}

-In this example, :func:`unify` matched the Aesara graph in the first argument with the "pattern" given by the :func:`etuple` in the second.
+In this example, :func:`unify` matched the Pytensor graph in the first argument with the "pattern" given by the :func:`etuple` in the second.
 The result is a ``dict`` mapping logic variables to the objects to which they were successfully unified.
 When a :func:`unify` doesn't succeed, it will return ``False``.